zik-uralov/daily-jokes/joke_history.md

 The bartender asks it: "What's wrong buddy?"
 "Parity error." it replies.
 "Ah that makes sense, I thought you looked a bit off." (source: https://v2.jokeapi.dev/joke/Any?type=single)
+- 2025-12-06 15:44:17: Chuck Norris is the only person who can simultaneously hold and fire FIVE Uzis: One in each hand, one in each foot -- and the 5th one he roundhouse-kicks into the air, so that it sprays bullets. (source: https://geek-jokes.sameerkumar.website/api?format=json)